Understanding Team Development Stages: Forming, storming, norming & performing

 The stages of FSNP

-Below, we’ll take you through each stage and explain how leaders can manage their team between each one.
+Below, we’ll take you through each stage and explain how leaders can manage their teams between each one.

 What is the forming stage?